kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ ',' expected - start: 230, end: 232
 ✖ Expected a ')' to match the '(' token here - start: 230, end: 232
 ✖ ',' expected - start: 230, end: 232
-✖ The parser expected to find a '}' to match the '{' token here - start: 230, end: 232
-✖ Expected a ')' to match the '(' token here - start: 230, end: 232
 ✖ The left hand side of the arrow is not destructible  - start: 230, end: 232 ✖ Expression expected - start: 232, end: 233
 ✖ Declaration or statement expected - start: 233, end: 235
 ✖ Declaration or statement expected - start: 235, end: 236
 ✖ Expected a ')' to match the '(' token here - start: 275, end: 278
-✖ Expected a ')' to match the '(' token here - start: 275, end: 278
-✖ Expected a ')' to match the '(' token here - start: 275, end: 278
-✖ Expected a ')' to match the '(' token here - start: 275, end: 278
 ✖ ',' expected - start: 275, end: 278
-✖ Expected a ')' to match the '(' token here - start: 275, end: 278
 ✖ ',' expected - start: 275, end: 278
-✖ The parser expected to find a '}' to match the '{' token here - start: 275, end: 278
-✖ Expected a ')' to match the '(' token here - start: 275, end: 278
 ✖ The left hand side of the arrow is not destructible  - start: 275, end: 278 ✖ Expected a `;` - start: 290, end: 291
 ✖ Declaration or statement expected - start: 291, end: 292